nickfun/newlifeblogger/README.md

 as blogs, users, email, and database connections/queries.
 At the time I thought I was pretty hot because I was doing it OOP style.
 I didn't realize that I was basically writing models and following MVC in an unenforced way.

+If you looking through the code and think that the techniques look like an amature, that is because I was at the time.
+Also, the code was written to work on PHP 4.x since this was way before version 5 came out.